Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/azure-virtual-desktop/_index.md

 **Impact: Medium**

 **Guidance:**
-Check if schedules have been created to provide maintenance windows.
+Ensure schedules have been created to provide maintenance windows for AVD agent updates.
-Scheduled AVD agent updates on the host pool.
 The Scheduled Agent Updates feature lets you create up to two maintenance windows for the Azure Virtual Desktop agent, side-by-side stack, and Geneva Monitoring agent to get updated so that updates don't happen during peak business hours.

 **Resources:**